thangckt/thangckt.github.io/docs/cluster/compile/UCX_UCC.md

 ### UCX 11 - LLVM

-NOTE: UCX >= 1.12.0 requires rdma-core >= 28.0 or MLNX_OFED >= 5.0 for Infiniband and RoCE transports support.
+- NOTE: UCX >= 1.12.0 requires rdma-core >= 28.0 or MLNX_OFED >= 5.0 for Infiniband and RoCE transports support.
 This may cause error `address not mapped` on old system
+- dont use `lld` with ucx-1.11

 ``` sh
 cd /home1/p001cao/0SourceCode/tooldev